 Thoracostomy tube complications can be life-threatening.
 If the system suddenly becomes open, severe pneumothorax can ensue.
 This event can be avoided by providing redundant systems to ensure that accidental opening does not occur.
 A simple system is placement of a clamp and a 3-way stopcock on the tube.
 Adequate staff training should minimize accidental opening of both the stopcock and clamp; however, should this occur, negative pressure can be rapidly re-established if the tube is still in place.

 In addition to knowing the indications for drain use, different drain types, benefits and drawbacks of each drain type, and common complications, successful drain use also involves proper drain placement, monitoring, and timing of removal.
 Knowledge of these concepts will help you maximize the effectiveness of drains while minimizing complications.
-These concepts will be covered in part 2 of this review (to be published in the July/August issue).
+These concepts will be covered in part 2 of this review.

 - Campbell BG.
 Bandages and drains.
 In: Tobias K, Johnston S, eds.
 Veterinary Surgery: Small Animal.
 1st ed.
 St. Louis, MO: Elsevier; 2012:221-230.